liamcottle/meshtastic-map/README.md

   - captcha for reg
   - limit how many nodes can be added from an account

-- show connection lines between nodes and the neighbours they have heard directly
 - ui to view realtime events from specific nodes
 - ui to view text messages log
 - store x days worth of historical logs